huggingface/simulate/README.md

 # Simulate

+**Note**: The library is not actively maintained / built, if you want to contribute, please open an issue.

 Simulate is a library for easily creating and sharing simulation environments for intelligent agents (e.g. reinforcement learning) or synthetic data generation.

 ## Install